 I'm an Electrical Engineer by education, and an amateur radio operator, and my hobby activities are generally related to electronics, amateur radio, and open source software.
 My call sign in AI4QR, and I'm mostly active on the air on HF.
 Lately I've been using PSK31 a lot.
 I'm active in local emergency communications activities.
-I use Linux in my ham shack.My main radios in the shack are a Yeasu FT-767GX and an ICOM 2200H.
+I mostly use Linux in my ham shack.My main radio in the shack is a Flex 6700 Software Defined Radio.

 The items marked (ask) are probably for sale to the right buyer at the right price.
 The right price will not be dirt cheap, but neither will it be outrageous.
 Contact me if you have an appreciation for these and are interested.